Your browser is not supported or outdated so some features of the site might not be available.

 Rec.
 2020 Picture Mode

-The LG 27GL83A-B has a good HDR color gamut.
-It has great coverage of the DCI P3 color space used in most current HDR content.
-The coverage of the wider Rec.
-2020 color space is only decent, so it's not as future-proof.
+The LG 27GL850 has an excellent HDR color gamut.
+It has fantastic coverage of the DCI-P3 color space used in most HDR content, but it has some tone mapping issues and more limited coverage of the wider Rec.
+2020 color space.

 Picture Quality